 80-90% of all crime in Ohio can be connected to heroin.

 Law enforcement efforts, such as DeWine's recently-announced heroin unit, together with more effective rehabilitation methods are essential to combat Ohio's growing problem with heroin.
-At The Koffel Law Firm, we are strong advocates for rehabilitative sentencing, which is often effective in preventing repeat offenses.
+At Koffel Brininger Nesbitt, we are strong advocates for rehabilitative sentencing, which is often effective in preventing repeat offenses.

-If you or a loved one has been arrested and charged with a heroin offense, please don't hesitate to contact The Koffel Law Firm.
+If you or a loved one has been arrested and charged with a heroin offense, please don't hesitate to contact Koffel Brininger Nesbitt.
 Our team of Columbus criminal defense lawyers always fight for our client's best interests.